nguyenkhois/code-template-generator/README.md

     * You don't need to care about the distribution directory `/dist`.
 The things you care are only in the source directory `/src`.
     * Anti-caching.

-### Supported project templates:
+### Supported project templates
 |Templates|Main dependencies|
 |---|---|
 |react-advance|Babel 7, Babel Loader 8, SplitChunksPlugin for code splitting|
 |react-simple|Babel 7, Babel Loader 8|
 |react-typescript|TypeScript 3, awesome-typescript-loader|

-You can view more details about these project templates on this repository [Build environments](https://github.com/nguyenkhois/build-environments).
+You can view more details about these project templates in this repository [Build environments](https://github.com/nguyenkhois/build-environments).

-### Supported component templates:
+### Supported component templates
 |Component|React|React-Redux (*)|Description|
 |---|:---:|:---:|---|
 |Single|X|X|A file with these supported extension `*.js, *.jsx`.|